What Disappears: The Xactimate Project Tree

 The tree helps you surface anomalies and gives you the context to resolve them.
 It's the difference between scanning a document and understanding a loss.

 A PDF gives you a list.
 ClaimsFlow gives you a map — a visual, navigable representation of the Xactimate estimate.
-With ClaimsFlow, estimators can see every floor, room, and area in its proper place — along with item counts and RCV values.
+When you upload a PDF estimate, ClaimsFlow restores the full project tree: every floor, room, and area in its proper place, along with item counts and RCV values.

 A Faster Path to Clarity